 A great way to structure your presentation is by using the AIDA model: grab their Attention, build their Interest by highlighting relevance, create a Desire for the solution by showing its value, and then prompt Action.
 Show them exactly how your offering will make their work easier, more profitable, or more efficient.
 This is your moment to connect the dots and demonstrate clear, tangible value.

-Handle Objections and Close the Deal
+Handle Objections and Finalize the Sale

 It’s rare for a prospect to say “yes” without any questions or concerns.
 Objections are a natural and often positive part of the sales process; they show the prospect is engaged and seriously considering your offer.
 Be prepared to address common concerns about pricing, timing, or features.
 Listen to the objection fully, validate their concern, and provide a clear, confident response.